 14. Longer spikelets 2.7–3.4 mm long; pedicel apex lacking ascending hairs; plant usually ± spreading, the stems geniculate at base; annual.

 Panicum (in part)

 14. Longer spikelets 1.7–2.8 mm long; pedicel apex of at least some spikelets with sparse ascending hairs; plants erect-stemmed perennials with a thickened base.

 KEY TO GENERA OF GROUP 9

 This group corresponds to the Tribe Andropogoneae, and presents some difficulties in interpreting inflorescence structures.
 The spikelets fundamentally occur in pairs, one stalked, the other sessile.
 The stalked spikelet is bisexual in Miscanthus, but usually staminate, rudimentary, or absent and represented only by a pedicel (or absent or totally obscured in pistillate inflorescences of Zea or Tripsacum).
 The sessile spikelet, as in group 8, the tribe Paniceae, contains basically two florets, one sterile and the other fertile.
-Both the sterile and the fertile lemmas are thin and hyaline; in our species (except sometimes in Sorghum) the fertile lemma bears an elongate awn, usually twisted basally.
+Both the sterile and the fertile lemmas are thin and hyaline; in our species (except in Tripsacum, Zea, and sometimes Sorghum) the fertile lemma bears an elongate awn, usually twisted basally.